cloud-gov/terraform-provision/README.md

 ### BOSH

-The `bosh` directory contains vars and opsfiles.
-I'm not sure which directors use them.
+The `bosh` directory contains vars and opsfiles for use by the BOSH directors.

 ## Development Workflow